atelechev/astrocadre/README.md

 * The sources were made public on Github on June TODO, 2018, with version number 0.18.6.

 The detailed project history and notes are available in [follow-up documentation](./doc/follow-up.md).

 ---

+## Version Control and Workflow

+The most recent validated version of the project is available on the `master` branch.

+Features/user stories/issues are identified with the pattern `AC-{number}`.

+When a feature/user story/issue is finished, a tag must be created, named with the respective identifier.

+Development branches should be named `dev-AC-{number}`.

+---